Prince Darling: Synopsis

 An aged king who is a widower lavishes indulgence on his only son, who the people consequently call "Prince Darling."
 He fears he will die before the child is of age and confesses his concern to his friend, the Fairy of Truth.
 The fairy promises to grant the boy a boon such as beauty, wealth or military success, but the king asks only that the fairy make the boy a good person.
 The fairy says she cannot change the boy's character, but she can give him advice and correct him when he errs.

-After the king's death, the fairy appears to Prince Darling, now the king, and gives him a magic ring that will not prick his finger whenever he do something right.
+After the king's death, the fairy appears to Prince Darling, now the king, and gives him a magic ring that will prick his finger whenever he do something bad or wrong.
 Prince Darling continues to follow the instructions of his wise old mentor, Suleiman, but begins carousing at night with power-seeking sycophants who encourage his bad behaviour.
 Prince Darling meets a young shepherdess and arrogantly announces to her that he will marry her.
 Instead of being honoured, the shepherdess refuses because of Prince Darling's wicked reputation.
 The sycophants tell him that if he won't punish subjects who disobey him, his power will dissolve and the people will depose him.
 By this time Prince Darling has discarded the magic ring because it was almost constantly pricking him.
 So he puts the shepherdess in prison to force her consent to the marriage.
 When she mysteriously vanishes from her cell, the sycophants accuse Suleiman of freeing her, and that he is trying to undermine Prince Darling's authority and take over the kingdom.
 Prince Darling then imprisons Suleiman.

 At this time the fairy of truth again appears to Prince Darling in a rage, saying that because he did not heed the ring's gentle correction he has become a monster.
-She transforms him into a strangely shaped chimera like creature with the body and a tail of a snake, the legs, arms, and hands of a wolf, the head and hair of a lion and the pair of ears and horns of an ox.
+She transforms him into a creature with a head of a lion, the horns of an ox, the feet of the wolf, and a body of a snake.
 The fairy tells him that as ugly as she can make him, his soul is still a hundred times more hideous.
 She disappears, and the creature is left alone in the woods to ruminate on the error of his ways.

 The monster prince is captured by a hunter, who hopes to sell him as a curiosity.
 On the way back to the town, they encounter a reveller who says the whole town is rejoicing because Prince Darling is dead.
 He says the people have released Suleiman from prison and crowned him as the new king.
 Prince Darling sees this as a confirmation of everything his flattering friends said, and roars in rage.
 The hunter decides to take the monster to the new king as a coronation gift.